Adjusting Max Hours

 Individual departments may restrict their students to a lower number of maximum hours if they believe that their program(s) warrant that.
 Individual departments may also request that the maximum hours be raised for their students if they believe that their program(s), especially during Summer sessions, warrant that (though that will likely require the appropriate Dean's approval).

 University employees and graduate assistants are restricted in their maximum hours.
-See chapter 2 of the Undergraduate Catalog (Grading and Scholastic Regulations section, Academic Load subsection) or chapter 1 of the Graduate Catalog (General Regulations and Procedures section, Graduate Student Course Loads subsection) for more details on these and other maximum hour restrictions.
+See the Undergraduate Catalog (Grading and Scholastic Regulations section, Academic Load subsection) or chapter 1 of the Graduate Catalog (General Regulations and Procedures section, Graduate Student Course Loads subsection) for more details on these and other maximum hour restrictions.